 The North Dalmatia naturist region extends over two counties: Zadar and Sibenik.
-Like in other counties along the coast, most of the nudist beaches are concentrated within naturist camping grounds and resorts.
+Like in other counties along the coast, most of the naturist or nudist beaches are concentrated within naturist camping grounds and resorts.

-However, in today’s article we’re going to check out a complete guide to the Northern Dalmatia nudist beaches, as you still have a lot of great options available.
+In today’s article we’re going to check out a complete guide to the Northern Dalmatia nudist beaches, so that you can find the best ones for your stay in the region.

-Lately, yacht and boat charters in Croatia for all those who love to sail, navigate and explore the natural beauty of the Croatian coast and islands, has become the best way to practice the nude swimming and sunbathing, visiting secluded bays and coves that otherwise would never be able to visit.
+Lately, yacht and boat charters in Croatia for all those who love to sail, navigate and explore the natural beauty of the coast and islands, has become the best way to practice the swimming and sunbathing in Adam and Eve’s costume, visiting secluded bays and coves that otherwise would never be able to visit.
 You get privacy and freedom – and that’s a perfect thing in most cases.

 The Northern Dalmatia region with two-thirds of Croatia’s islands, is the best nautical destination for so-called bare-boat charters that permit you to enjoy the complete passenger privacy on board as well as a free choice of anchorages, marinas, sailing duration etc. So definitely consider this if you haven’t done so already!